mintae0424/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches of what your device might look like here.**

 **What concerns or opportunitities are influencing the way you've designed the device to look?**
+Since players will need to slip on the device on their feet, the device have to be designed so that they are durable from possible weight that people might give.
+I have to make sure that the lights do not break when people step on the device.
+Also, since people will be wearing them when they are washing their hands, the device should be at least partially resistant to water.

 ## Part F. Record